BurnOutTrader/fund-forge/ff_strategies/README.md

 If true we will create new bars when there is no data available, this can result in bars where ohlc price are all == to the last bars close price.
 Bars filling forward without data normally look like this: "_" where there was not price action.
 They could also open and then receive a price update sometime during the resolution period.
 With fill forward enabled, during market close you will receive a series of bars resembling `_ _ _ _ _` instead of no bars at all.
+You should consider that some indicators like ATR might see these bars and drop the ATR to 0 during these periods.

 #### `replay_delay_ms: Option<u64>:`
 The delay in milliseconds between time slices for market replay style backtesting. this will be ignored in live trading.